Published May 14, 2024 · Updated Mar 12, 2026

 Why do inconsistencies across modules matter?

-Variation in delivery and assessment design leaves students navigating different expectations module to module.
-Programme teams address this by calibrating marking across assessors, aligning assessment briefs and criteria, and using peer observation to spread effective pedagogies.
-Systematic review of student comments and outcomes at module and programme boards ensures that improvements are substantive and sustained.
+Variation in delivery and assessment design leaves students navigating different expectations from one module to the next, a pattern also visible in molecular science students' views on course organisation.
+Programme teams can reduce that friction by calibrating marking across assessors, aligning assessment briefs and criteria, and using peer observation to spread effective pedagogies.
+Systematic review of student comments and outcomes at module and programme boards helps ensure that improvements are substantive and sustained.
+Greater consistency frees students to focus on the science rather than the system.

 What did COVID-19 change, and what persists?

 The pivot to online teaching disrupted laboratory learning and the immediacy of feedback.
-While digital tools now complement face-to-face teaching effectively, some students still report reduced interaction in remote components.
+While digital tools now complement face-to-face teaching effectively, some students still report reduced interaction in remote components, echoing what students need from teaching delivery in molecular sciences.
 Prioritise in-person practicals, use digital platforms for preparatory and follow-up activities, and publish contingency approaches so students know how learning continues if access changes.
+Clear hybrid design keeps flexibility from slipping into ambiguity.

 What should departments prioritise now?